Skip to main content

 Prerequisites

-• Proxmox access (with SSH key set up on the hypervisor).
+• Proxmox access (with an SSH key configured on the hypervisor).

 • Access to this Git repository.